jdkublnick/HAFS/doc/UsersGuide/source/BuildingRunningTesting/BuildRunHAFS.rst

-.. _ExtQuickStart:
+.. _BuildRunHAFS:

 *******************************
-HAFS Extended Quick Start Guide
+Building and Running HAFS
 *******************************

 Currently, the HAFS application works on these NOAA HPC platforms: